乐闻世界logo

 1

-Displaying hexadecimal numbers in C typically involves using the printf function, which is a powerful component of the standard input/output library (stdio.h).
-Using printf, you can output different data types through specific format specifiers.
-For hexadecimal numbers, we use %x or %X.
+In C programming, displaying hexadecimal numbers typically involves using the printf function, which is a powerful tool in the standard input-output library (stdio.h).
+With printf, you can output various data types using specific format specifiers; for hexadecimal numbers, use %x or %X.

 Example Explanation: